NaseemaO/Deep_Learning/README.md

 ## Project Overview
 * Designed a deep learning neural network model using TensorFlow in file 'AlphabetSoupCharity_Model.ipynb' to create the binary classification model that can predict if an Alphabet Soup-funded organization will be successful based on the features in the dataset.

-* Designed additional Models including auto-Optimization Models in file 'AlphabetSoupCharity_Optimization.
+* Designed additional 5 Models with auto-Optimization , and other models in code file 'AlphabetSoupCharity_Optimization.

 ## Analysis
 * The Accuracy did not improve significantly across the different optimization models.